MicrosoftDocs/learn/learn-pr/cmu-cloud-computing/cmu-data-centers/includes/1-data-center-fundamentals.md

 ## Why study datacenters?

-If you think of the cloud as a massive computer, you can still break it down into its constituent parts—processors, memory, and switch.
-When you are programming for the cloud, you are writing programs that solve a problem or provide a service but with the ability to scale.
+If you think of the cloud as a massive computer,<sup>[1][^1]</sup> you can still break it down into its constituent parts—processors, memory, and switch.<sup>[2][^2]</sup> When you are programming for the cloud, you are writing programs that solve a problem or provide a service but with the ability to scale.

 A few decades ago, to be a computer **user** meant to be a **programmer**.
 Early programmers knew the instruction set architecture (ISA) well and, because hardware resources were scarce, had to optimize in assembly language.
 With the advent of high-level languages, such as C/C++, Java, and Python, why do students still have to learn computer organization, caching, and assembly language?
 When you know what the compiler is doing for you, it makes you a better programmer because you understand what is going on behind the scenes.
 Similarly, you become better at debugging.